lzwjava/blog-source/_posts/2024-11-27-learn-tips-en.md

 * To learn is to better enjoy life.
 For example, learning a new language is like opening a new world.

+* When learning a subject, directly approaching the core concepts or doing the final exam exercises is okay.
+You can learn backward to the fundamental things.
+A hard start leads to an easy end.
+Quickly overcome the fear or discomfort associated with new knowledge.

+* Teach or share what you learn to others, one piece at a time.
+No matter how technical or sophisticated it is, share it with your mother, companion, friends, or even street buddies.